- Global configuration

 - Click on the target scope.

 - Click the drop-down menu and choose field you want to add to the scope.
-You can also use the all fields except option.
+You can also use All fields or All fields except.

 The selected fields have been added to the scope.